“Actually, it may have been a good thing that you ran away so suddenly,” said Runir.

-“Well, shortly after you decided to take a stroll in the forest, the Celeste came to Fohil no doubt searching for you.” he replied.
+“Well, shortly after you decided to take a stroll in the forest, the Celeste came searching for you in Fohil,” he replied.

 I frowned.
 Was this Solaron’s doing?
-She couldn’t locate the Hero or the Demon Lord, but sensing me, her sister, was still possible.
-Could she have been tracking our group through me?
-And if so, did that mean that I should leave or at least, confront her?
+She couldn’t find the hero nor the demon lord, but she could still sense me.
+Is she tracking our group through me?
+And if so, should I leave or at least confront her?

 I glanced over at Kai whose lips had turned up a little, like he was holding back a smile.

 “The Celeste?
-What’s that?” said Lily, her eyebrows furrowed.
+What’s that?” asked Lily, her eyebrows furrowed.

 “You don’t know about the Celeste?
-Don’t tell me you didn’t know that the assassin that tried to kill you was from the Pandomin?”
+Don’t tell me you don’t know about the Pandomin either?
+One of them just tried to take your life!”
 Runir said, incredulously.

 Lily frowned.
-“No, I didn’t.
-Now stop being such a bitch and talk.”
+“Stop being such a bitch and answer the question.”

-The Celeste and the Pandomins.
-They should not be a problem for me and it looks like the Demon Lord can take care of himself.
-Kai...will be fine.
-But I’ll need to protect Lily, look out for her.
+The Celeste and the Pandomins shouldn’t be a problem for me and the demon lord can take care of himself.
+Kai... should be fine.
+The only one I need to be concerned about is the hero.

-I glanced at Lily, who seemed to be lost in thought.
+I glanced at Lily, who seemed lost in thought.